Advanced Mentoring - INF & APP

 Build a roadmap to success as a senior practitioner with our face to face mentoring sessions.
 Available to book now.

-This intensive series of mentoring sessions takes place over three days in our brand new assessment centre in central Cheltenham.
+This intensive series of mentoring sessions takes place over three days in our assessment centre in central Cheltenham.

-We provide two mentoring sessions per month, one infrastructure and one web application.
-See our latest available dates above, and please apply or request further information via the buttons on this page.
+See our latest available dates above, and please apply or request further information via the button below.

 What is ‘The Advanced Practitioner’?